Harold Goddard Papers

 Language of Materials

-The collection is arranged in five series: 1) Correspondence; 2) Lake Tahoe Music Camp; 3) Music Department Performances; 4) Publications; 5) Newspaper Clippings.
+Arranged into the following series: 1) Correspondence; 2) Lake Tahoe Music Camp; 3) Music Department Performances; 4) Publications; 5) Newspaper Clippings

 - Argenta Trio